'Godzilla' tramples rivals with monster $93 million debut

 The movie is the latest Hollywood remake of the 1954 Japanese film about a mutant monster created when U.S. nuclear weapons testing goes awry.
 The new film stars Aaron Taylor-Johnson as a naval officer who battles the rampaging beast from Hawaii to San Francisco.

-Dan Fellman, president of domestic distribution for Warner Bros., said the film played well in all markets, which boded well for more Godzilla films down the line.
+Dan Fellman, president of domestic distribution for Warner Bros., said the film played well in all markets, which boded well for more Godzilla films.

 “We have a franchise in the making, and we’re looking at sequels as we speak,” Fellman said.

+Legendary controls the rights to future “Godzilla” installments.
+Warner Bros. has an option to co-finance any sequels and distribute them, according to a source with knowledge of the arrangement.

-Legendary Pictures’s President Jon Jashni said the film’s fortunes were boosted by female and more mature audiences.
+Legendary Pictures’s President Jon Jashni said female and more mature audiences boosted the film’s fortunes.

 “Those who thought a Godzilla movie might not necessarily be for them ... and that feeds on itself,” he said.